Clement-Roque/Parkings-Fillrate-App/README.md

 	make setup

-Then you can launch the app using the following command :
+Then you can launch the app using the following command, but be carreful, it's not production ready :

 	make start_parking_api